schelian/python_project_template/README.md

 This repository serves as a template/demonstration on how to make code easy for others to use--build, run and examine outputs.

 This demonstration is focused on machine learning.
 However, feel free to adapt this to other data intensive applications (e.g., simulation, optimization, big data, etc.).
-* Config files are stored in ./config
+* Config files are stored in ./config.
+  * Using config files is optional but helps with reproducability (you can check new YAML files, compare them, etc.)
 * Data is loaded from ./data/\<dataset\>
 * Results are written to ./models/\<dataset\>/\<model\>
 * Source code is in ./src.